Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 - Download SSHFS, click the _X.dmg_ to install.

-It can be used after the installation is complete
+It can be used after the installation is complete, for example:

 ```bash
 $ sshfs -o follow_symlinks -p 1012 yinf@222.195.74.184:/ /Users/yf/share1/